-The "More Than a Silver Lining" program delivered 19 training projects in the Dehcho Region over the three year period ending in 2013.
+The MTSL program delivered 19 training projects in the Dehcho Region over the three year period ending in 2014.
 Of the 19 training projects, six were facilitated by Canadian Zinc at the Prairie Creek Mine.
 Over the course of three years approximately 300 local individuals were assessed for participation in the training programs with 250 people actually participating, of which approximately 70 are reported to have returned to employment and others have moved on to higher education.